okyeron/fates/FAQ.md

 ### How do I update?

+# Important - regarding norns software updates
-As of 12-30-2019 ***DO NOT*** run the on device SYSTEM > UPDATE from the norns menu.
+If you are on a version of norns before 200218 ***DO NOT*** run the on device SYSTEM > UPDATE from the norns menu.

 You will need to update manually.
-See [here for update info](https://github.com/okyeron/fates/releases)
+[See here](https://github.com/fates-project/norns/releases)